phusion/traveling-ruby/TUTORIAL-1.md

 # Tutorial 1: hello world

 This tutorial teaches you, in 5 minutes, how to use Traveling Ruby to create self-contained packages of a hello world app.
 This app has no gem dependencies; dependency management is covered in [tutorial 2](TUTORIAL-2.md).
-We will be creating three packages, namely for Linux x86, Linux x86_64 and OS X.
+We will be creating three packages, namely for Linux x86, Linux x86_64 and macOS.

 This tutorial **does not cover Windows**.
 This tutorial [will not work on Windows](README.md#caveats); nor will this tutorial generate packages for Windows.
 The creation of packages for Windows is covered in [tutorial 4](TUTORIAL-4.md).